jersou/clite-parser/README.md

-# CLI lite parser for Node and Deno
+# cli-from for Node and Deno

 [![cli-from on NPM](https://img.shields.io/npm/v/cli-from.svg)](https://npmjs.org/package/cli-from)
 [![JSR](https://jsr.io/badges/@jersou/cli-from)](https://jsr.io/@jersou/cli-from)
 [![JSR Score](https://jsr.io/badges/@jersou/cli-from/score)](https://jsr.io/@jersou/cli-from)
 [![Built with the Deno Standard Library](https://img.shields.io/badge/Built_with_std-blue?logo=deno)](https://jsr.io/@std)

-**cli-from generates CLI from classes or ES modules** (or objects) : each field generates an "option", each method generates a "command" (positional arguments).
+**cli-from generates CLI from classes, ES modules**, objects or function : each field generates an "option", each method/function generates a "command" (positional arguments).

 Just write your tool as a class (or as **ES module**), and call cli-from with it... cli-from will deserialize the command line in your class/module and launch